gvalderramos/tk-framework-studioutils/README.md

 # tk-framework-studioutils

-This repository provides a set of tools that facilitate communication with Shotgun.
+This repository is a Shotgun framework that provides a set of tools that facilitate communication with [Shotgun Software](https://www.shotgunsoftware.com/).